zero-ones-given/zero-ones-simulated/README.md

 sock.sendto(bytes("reset", "utf-8"), ("127.0.0.1", 3000))
 ```

+## Manipulating object locations
+You can drag and drop objects around.
+Left mouse button drags the object and right mouse button points the selected object towards the cursor.

+## Saving and loading
+You can save the current object positions as a json file by pressing `ctrl + s` or `cmd + s`.
+You can load saved positions from a file by pressing `ctrl + o` or `cmd + o`

 ## Reading the video stream
 The video stream can be read by any client that supports MJPEG.
 For example in Python you could do this with OpenCV:
 ```